 Photo slideshow of the island & tourist conveniences

-My “budget package” was a styled birthday prize
+My budget package was a “Welcome to 40” birthday prize !

 My package said “resort accommodations”, but holy cow, for the price I paid, I didn’t honestly expect it!
 Arriving at Sairee’s Coral Grand Resort, I was floored by the luxury before me.
 It sure looked grand.